 Liquid-line refrigerant components necessary for a successful job include a filter drier, access port, moistureindicating sight glass, and expansion valve(s).
-The examples in "Refrigerant Piping Examples," p.
-17, illustrate the proper sequence for positioning the components in the liquid line.
+The examples in ",", illustrate the proper sequence for positioning the components in the liquid line.
 Position the components as close to the indoor unit as possible.
 The Component Selection tables, found in "Parts," p.
-25, identify suitable components, by part number, of each TTA/TWA model.
-Note there are two access ports: one located at the TTA/TWA and one located at the evaporator.
-Table 4, p.
-26 lists suitable expansion valves.
+26, identify suitable components, by part number, of each TTA/ TWA model.
+Note there are two access ports: one located at the TTA/TWA and one located at the evaporator. lists suitable expansion valves.